 Plants are scarce on the forest floor due to little sunlight reaching this area.
 The animals and insects that live on the forest floor receive food and shelter from leaves and plants, which are dropped from the upper layers.
 The animals include mice, frogs, snakes, insects and even larger animals such as wild boar and deer make their home on the forest floor.

 Rainforest Conncting Vines Canopy Level

 The canopy trees have huge, thick, waxy leaves that have “drip tips” to allow water to drain off for the plants and animals below.

-Rainforest people have collected fruits and nuts for food and plants for medicine for thousands of years without hurting the rain forest in any way.
+Rainforest people have collected fruits and nuts for food, and they have collected plants for medicine for thousands of years without hurting the rain forest in any way.

 It is commonly estimated that approximately 1/2 of the world animals live in the rain forest and approximately 25% of the world's medicine is derived from rainforest plants.
-Unfortunately, scientists have not been able to explore much of the rainforest for gathering plants for further study.
+Unfortunately, scientists have not been able to explore much of the rainforest for gathering plants that would require further study.